JwBZx/CheatSheet/2. Meteor/Meteor Definitions.md

 • leaderboard.css
 • leaderboard.js

+<b>#12: .Meteor:</b>
-<b>#12: .Meteor: A hidden file folder.
+A hidden file folder.

+<b>#13: Local Server:</b>
-<b>#13: Local Server: To get the web application working as planned, we need to launch what’s known as a local server.
+To get the web application working as planned, we need to launch what’s known as a local server.
 This is a web server that runs on our local machine.
-It’s included with Meteor itself and allows
+It’s included with Meteor itself and allows us to:
-us to:
  2. Run a database on our local machine.
 To continually see the results of our code, we’ll need to keep the local server running.
 This simply